Frequently asked questions

 Yes.
 If you proceed well in your studies, it is possible to apply for a 50 % tuition fee waiver for the second year of your studies.
 To be eligible for it, you must complete 65 ECTS credits with a GPA no less than 3/5 during the first year of studies.

-For more information, see the UTA webpage on scholarships.
+For more information, please see the UTA webpage on scholarships.

 Bachelor's degree programmes